January 2, 2023

-Keep track of the sources you consult in your research.
+Keeping track of the sources you consult in your research

-Paraphrase or quote from your sources (by using a paraphrasing tool and adding your own ideas).
+Paraphrasing or quoting from your sources (by using a paraphrasing tool and adding your own ideas)

-Credit the original author in an in-text citation and reference list.
+Crediting the original author in an in-text citation and in your reference list

 In that time a lot of things have changed.
 Citing online material has become more common, the use of inclusive and bias-free language is increasingly important, and the technology used by researchers and students has changed.